Flotype/now/doc/public/user_manual.md

 Returns a reference to the `everyone` object.

 You can also pass in an options object.
-Here are the currently available options and there defaults
+Here are the currently available options and their defaults

-    options: {
+    {
-      clientWrite: true, // Enable syncing of changes to variables that originate from the client (browser)
-      socketio: {}   // This is the options object passed into io.listen(port, options) }
+      "clientWrite" : true, // Enable syncing of changes to variables that originate from the client (browser) "socketio" : {},   // This is the options object passed into io.listen(port, options) "autoHost" : true, // This flag enables NowJS to serve the client-side libraries using the provided httpServer "host" : undefined, // Overrides the autodetected host information when autoHost is enabled.
+You may need to set this if the server behind a reverse proxy or other complex network setup.
+      "port" : undefined // Overrides the autodetected port information when autoHost is enabled }

+These options may also be stored in a configuration file which NowJS will search for.
+Simply save your options object to a file named nowjs.json .
+NowJS will search for this file in your shell's current working directory.
+The configuration file must contain only valid JSON.

+NowJS will only search for a configuration file if an options object is not provided.
+If neither are provided, the default options will be used.
+If your provided options are incomplete and only a subset of options are specified, the default values will be used for the unspecified options.

 ###.getGroup(groupName)
 This method takes an arbitrary string `groupName` and returns an `ClientGroup` object whose name is `groupName`.
 If a group with that name was already created by a previous call to `getGroup`, that group will be returned.
 Otherwise, a new group will be created and returned.